 Under the General Data Protection Legislation, you are entitled to a complete copy of your medical records and these will be vital in investigating a possible claim for medical negligence.
 You can request a copy of your medical records from the relevant hospitals/clinicians directly or you can ask your solicitor to do this on your behalf.
 If your solicitor is taking up your medical records, they will require a letter of authority and photographic identification.

 The High Court and the Supreme Court in Ireland have held that it is unethical to issue medical negligence proceedings without a supportive medical expert report.
 Once your solicitor has reviewed your medical records, they will be in a position to determine what kind of medical expert will be required in your particular case.
 Because Ireland is small and the majority of members of the medical community will know each other, experts instructed to prepare medical reports will be based in the UK, to ensure independence and impartiality from Irish clinicians.

 As both elements of negligence and causation must be proven, it may be necessary to obtain several reports.

-Over the course of the proceedings, it may also be necessary to obtain further condition and prognosis reports to determine how you have been affected by your injuries and how same will affect you into the future.
-While it usually possible for liability reports to be prepared on basis of your records alone, a condition and prognosis report may require a physical examination or consultation.
+Over the course of the proceedings, it may also be necessary to obtain further condition and prognosis reports to determine how you have been affected by your injuries and how the same will affect you in the future.
+While it is usually possible for liability reports to be prepared on basis of your records alone, a condition and prognosis report may require a physical examination or consultation.

 What happens after the Personal Injuries Summons has been served will differ from case to case.
 The Defendants might concede liability and enter into negotiations/mediation to settle the matter.
 Alternatively, they may fully defend the claim which can result in a court case where a Judge will hear evidence from you, your experts and the Defendant’s experts before determining liability and how much is to be awarded, should they ultimately find in your favour.